CoderLadFahim/PDFeditor/README.md

 # Image
     - Create and image component takes in an image as user input
     - Show the uploaded image in the document
-    - Replicate the same behaviour as Text component but also keeping track of the dimensions
+    - Replicate the same behaviour as Text component

 # Canvas
 <!-- - Display the coords of the seleted component in CanvasControl -->